vippsas/vipps-epayment-api/operations/create.md

 The default flow for:

 - Wallet payments
-    - Opens the
+  - Open the
     [Vipps landing page](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/vipps-landing-page)
     on desktop, and automatic redirect to Vipps on mobile devices.
 - Card payments
-    - Opens the Vipps card entry page on both desktop and mobile.
+  - Open the Vipps card entry page on both desktop and mobile.
 More information at [Card payments](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/vipps-checkout-api-faq#card-payments).

 ### NATIVE_REDIRECT